khushn/carnd_p2/writeup.md

 #### 1 The dataset
 We the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) to train our convolutional neural network(CNN).
 It had been pre-processed by Udacity so that images are 32x32x3

-The code for this step is contained in the 2nd code cell of the IPython notebook.
+Code: 2nd code cell of the IPython notebook.

 I used the basic python libs to calculate summary statistics of the traffic signs data set: